safe-acid/TeamTalk5-YouTubeLink/README.md

 # TeamTalk5-YouTubeLink
-This is a simple radio player for TeamTalk5 with predefined radio stations.
-Use your own stations as you wish.
+This is a simple YouTube Player for TeamTalk5.
+YouTube Data API v3 is used for best search.
 The bot will reconnect automatically if the server is rebooted.

 ### Minimum requirements:
 * Windows 10/11       x64